Men at Work: International success – Business as Usual and Cargo (1981–1983)

-Early in 1981 Men at Work signed with CBS Records, the Australian branch of CBS Records International, (which became Sony Music) on the recommendation of Peter Karpin, the label's A&R person.
-The group's first single with CBS Records in Australia "Who Can It Be Now?", was released in June 1981 which reached No. 2 and remained in the chart for 24 weeks.
+Early in 1981, Men at Work signed with CBS Records, the Australian branch of CBS Records International, (which became Sony Music) on the recommendation of Peter Karpin, the label's A&R person.
+The group's first single with CBS Records in Australia, "Who Can It Be Now?", was released in June 1981.
+It reached No. 2 and remained in the chart for 24 weeks.
 It had been produced by United States–based Peter McIan, who was also working on their debut album, Business as Usual.

-McIan, together with the band worked on the arrangements for all the songs that appeared on Business As Usual.
+McIan, together with the band, worked on the arrangements for all the songs that appeared on Business As Usual.
 Their next single was a re-arranged and "popified" version of "Down Under".
 It appeared in October that year and reached No. 1 in November, where it remained for six weeks.
 Business as Usual was also released in October and went to No. 1 on the Australian Kent Music Report Albums Chart, spending a total of nine weeks at the top spot.
 The Canberra Times Garry Raffaele opined that it "generally stays at a high level, tight and jerky ...
 There is a delicacy about this music — and that is not a thing you can say about too many rock groups.
 The flute and reeds of Greg Ham do much to further that".
 McFarlane noted that "[a]side from the strength of the music, part of the album's appeal was its economy.
 The production sound was low-key, but clean and uncluttered.
 Indeed, the songs stood by themselves with little embellishment save for a bright, melodic, singalong quality".

 By February the following year both "Down Under" and Business as Usual had reached No. 1 on the respective Official New Zealand Music Charts – the latter was the first Australian album to reach that peak in New Zealand.
 Despite its strong Australian and New Zealand showing, and having an American producer (McIan), Business as Usual was twice rejected by Columbia's US parent company.
 Thanks to the persistence of Russell Depeller and Karpin, the album was finally released in the US and the United Kingdom in April 1982 – six months after its Australian release.
 Their next single, "Be Good Johnny", was issued in Australia in April 1982 and reached No. 8 in Australia, and No. 3 in New Zealand.